CUBRID/cubrid-manual/en/install.rst

         When you use SH package to install CUBRID, the cubrid script will be included in the $CUBRID/share/init.d directory.
 In this file, you can find the environment variable, **CUBRID_USER**.
 You should change this variable to the Linux account with which CUBRID has been installed and register it in /etc/init.d, then you can use service or chkconfig command to run CUBRID automatically when the Linux system is started.

         When you use RPM package to install CUBRID, the cubrid script will be included in /etc/init.d.
-But you still need to change the environment variable in "cubrid" script file, $CUBRID_USER into "cubrid" account.
+But you still need to change the environment variable, $CUBRID_USER from "cubrid" script file.

     *   **In /etc/hosts file, check if a host name and an IP address mapping is normal**